Cafe Rio Sweet Pork

 • Remove pork from the slow cooker and discard any liquid left in the pot.
 Shred pork.

-Shredded pork on a cutting board
+Shredding cooked pork roast with forks on a cutting board.

 Notes